NairAnanth20/Seminar/README.md

-# Seminar
-This is a demo class
+This is Nair Ananth.
+Currently pursuing MCA in DDU.